luyadev/luya-headless/guide/endpoint.md

 # Endpoint

-## Basic call methods

 Every endpoint has built in request methods for the current EndpointName defintion.

-The basic request methods are:
+The basic request methods of an Endpoint are:

 |name|type|description
 |----|----|-------